glue-viz/glue/doc/customizing_guide/matplotlib_qt_viewer.rst

 In addition, the layer artist has been improved to take into account the color and transparency given by the layer state (via the ``_on_visual_change`` method), and the axis labels are now set in the viewer state class.

-Since the state classes expose many more options than are currently exposed in